 The project will thus help the "educators of the future" to discover and unfold their relationship skills and bring them profitably into the everyday life of the educational context.

 In the course of the project different phases will be passed through, in which several intellectual outputs will be created and multiplier events will be carried out.
 The project partners use a spectrum of methods ranging from research activities to self-directed and collaborative learning and creative and design elements.

-First part of the project is a study to collect and enhance the knowledge about relationship in generall and in particular in education.
+The first part of the project is completed.
+The result is a study to collect and enhance the knowledge about relationship in generall and in particular in education.
 For this we have an research startegie including literature research, qualitative interviews with experts in this field and a questioner.

 Second part is a well designed curriculum for effective relationship design in the field of education.
 This curricula, which explains the most important basics and interrelationships and contains decidedly practical modules for different educational contexts

 Third part is a relationship KIT, with the help of which actors can approach the topic in a playful way.
 In this sense, the Relationship KIT serves as a low-threshold access and enables "offline" group work at this level.